5 Languages Spotlight: Quality Time

 - Give me a call occasionally, just to chat.

-Spending Quality Time with others often does not require a lot of time — maybe 5 minutes to check in with them.
-But communicating a sense of being rushed by looking at your watch frequently, or allowing yourself to be interrupted by your cell phone does not demonstrate a sense of value to others.
+Spending Quality Time with others often does not require a lot of time — as little as five minutes to check in with them can be meaningful.
+But make sure you aren’t communicating a sense of being rushed by looking at your watch frequently or allowing yourself to be interrupted by your cell phone.
 Repeatedly rescheduling the date and time you plan to spend with an employee is also likely to offend them and sends the message that they are a low priority.

 When, Where, Who?

 As we have worked with organizations, we’ve received important and consistent feedback from non-manager employees.
 There is a distinct difference between what they desire from their supervisor and what they desire from coworkers.
 “The issue of quality time is difficult for me,” Holly said, “because it depends whether you are talking about time with my supervisor or time with my coworkers.
 Although I like my supervisor—he’s a great guy—there are some things I like doing with my colleagues that would feel weird if I did them with my supervisor.”
-Many employees would echo Holly’s sentiments.
+As with all of the languages of appreciation, it is important to learn the specific ways that each individual prefers to be shown appreciation.

-The increase in remote workers has added a new challenge to managers and colleagues of coworkers whose primary language is Quality Time.
+The increase in remote workers during COVID has added a new challenge for managers and colleagues of coworkers whose primary language is Quality Time.
 Make sure to set up individual conversations to touch base.
 Sometimes this is easily accomplished by setting up one-on-one time either before or after a group conference call.
-Better yet — connecting through videoconferencing is preferred over phone calls, emails, or text messages alone.
-Remote employees have also expressed a preference to be included virtually in larger team meetings.
+In some cases, connecting through videoconferencing is preferred over phone calls, emails, or text messages alone.

-Showing appreciation by spending time with those you work with can take different forms, but the impact on your team member can be significant.
+Showing appreciation by spending time with coworkers can take different forms, but the impact on your team members can be significant.
 If their primary appreciation language is Quality Time, your investment will pay huge dividends.
-Do you know what your primary language of appreciation is?
+Do you know what your and your colleagues’ primary language of appreciation is?
 Find out by taking the MBA Inventory.

-Categories 5 Languages of Appreciation in the Workplace, Appreciation, employee peer-to-peer recognition, Managing By Appreciation, MBA Inventory, Quality Time, Remote Employees
+Categories 5 Languages of Appreciation in the Workplace, Appreciation, Managing By Appreciation, MBA Inventory, Quality Time, Workplace Culture